ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 $ pip install slotscheck
 $ pip install pandas  # or whatever library you'd like to check
 $ slotscheck pandas
-ERROR: 'pandas.core.internals.array_manager.SingleArrayManager' has slots but inherits from non-slot class
+ERROR: 'SingleArrayManager' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.blocks.Block' has slots but inherits from non-slot class
+ERROR: 'Block' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.blocks.NumericBlock' has slots but inherits from non-slot class
+ERROR: 'NumericBlock' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.blocks.DatetimeLikeBlock' has slots but inherits from non-slot class
+ERROR: 'DatetimeLikeBlock' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.blocks.ObjectBlock' has slots but inherits from non-slot class
+ERROR: 'ObjectBlock' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.blocks.CategoricalBlock' has slots but inherits from non-slot class
+ERROR: 'CategoricalBlock' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.array_manager.BaseArrayManager' has slots but inherits from non-slot class
+ERROR: 'BaseArrayManager' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.managers.BaseBlockManager' has slots but inherits from non-slot class
+ERROR: 'BaseBlockManager' has slots but inherits from non-slot class
-ERROR: 'pandas.core.internals.managers.SingleBlockManager' has slots but inherits from non-slot class
+ERROR: 'SingleBlockManager' has slots but inherits from non-slot class
 ```